-On to today’s project… you are probably thinking, “What in the world?!”
+Right now… you are probably thinking, “What in the world?!”
 Ok, to be totally honest, I am a little nervous about today’s mini-fridge makeover.
 I find it hilarious but it is pretty outside the box.
 When I was sitting down to design Hubby’s office space, I stared at this honking white mini-fridge with no idea how to incorporate it into my vision of an uber manly sanctuary.
-I seriously stared at the great white conundrum forever before I was struck with the idea to paint it up like one of those fancy gun safes.
+I seriously stared at the great white conundrum forever before I was struck with the idea to paint it up like this fancy gun safe.
 Part crazy, part not knowing if I could pull it off, and a dash of “this is gonna be awesome!” cemented the idea for me.
 Oh, and when my husband had the same mix of emotions, I knew it was the only choice.

 How to Paint a Fridge